jlss14-ifal/SuperCalculator/CONTRIBUTING.md

-# Contributing to Pure-TS-Template
+# Contributing to SuperCalculator

-Thank you for your interest in contributing to Pure-TS-Template!
+Thank you for your interest in contributing to SuperCalculator!
 We welcome all kinds of contributions, including bug reports, feature requests, documentation improvements, and code enhancements.

 ## How to Contribute

 ### Reporting Bugs
-If you find a bug, please open an issue [here](https://github.com/jlss14-ifal/Pure-TS-Template/issues) with as much detail as possible.
+If you find a bug, please open an issue [here](https://github.com/jlss14-ifal/SuperCalculator/issues) with as much detail as possible.
 Include steps to reproduce the issue, your environment details, and any relevant logs or screenshots.

 ### Suggesting Features
 We appreciate your ideas!
-If you have a feature request, please open an issue [here](https://github.com/jlss14-ifal/Pure-TS-Template/issues) with a detailed explanation of the feature, how it would benefit users, and any possible implementation ideas.
+If you have a feature request, please open an issue [here](https://github.com/jlss14-ifal/SuperCalculator/issues) with a detailed explanation of the feature, how it would benefit users, and any possible implementation ideas.

 ### Improving Documentation
 Improvements to documentation are always welcome!
 Feel free to submit pull requests for any enhancements, typo fixes, or additional information that can help other developers.